 Please read all the info below.
 It’s essential info for the walk and for how to have the most fun at it, and it’ll hopefully answer all of your questions while entertaining you a little too.
-If you have a question, please write us a comment on this post, or contact us on our Facebook page, our Twitter page, or at memphiszombies at gmail dot com.
+If you have a question, contact us on our Facebook page, our Twitter page, or at memphiszombies at gmail dot com.

 You!
 And your friends!
 And your kids!
 And your loved ones!
 The walk is open to everyone, whether you want to walk or watch.
 Free to all.
 Zombies of all ages, types, sizes, shapes, and pieces welcome.

 But these zombies know how to share their meals, too.
-For the third year, Memphis Zombies will collect non-perishable food items for the Mid-South Food Bank.
-Last year we collected over 750 pounds of food, and we really want to collect 1,000 this year!
+For the 4th year, Memphis Zombies will collect non-perishable food items for the Mid-South Food Bank.
+Last year we collected over 1,400 pounds of food, and we know we can do more this year!
 Help us reach our goals and help some very deserving people!
 We’re taking non-perishable food items (no glass containers, please) as well as cash or check donations.
 Please click here for full details about the food drive.

 And now, the meat of the situation….

 PARK / WALK / BIKE / TROLLEY / STAGGER / JUST GET THERE!